raspberrypilearning/paint-box/en/step_7.md

 + e = switch to eraser
 + c = clear screen

-You could even allow the user to change the pen width with the arrow keys!
+You could even allow the user to change the pen width with the arrow keys.

 --- /challenge ---